agraef/raptor-lua/README.md

 ## Bugs and Limitations

 Here are some known issues that might be fixed in future versions (or not), and how to avoid them.
 Anything else that seems to be missing or not working properly?
-File a bug report, or (better yet) submit a pull request!
+File a [bug report][], or (better yet) submit a [pull request][]!

 ##### OSC Support